m1dnight/exbin/README.md

  * Synced paged back or not?
  * Rate limit the amount of pastes a user can make.
  * Admin page
+ * Custom logos
+ * Nicer warnings/checks on environment variables instead of crashing immediately.
+ * Check older issues to see what I missed